 Put the oats, salt and sugar in a large bowl and toss in the coconut, coconut oil and vanilla paste.
 Mix well until well coated in oil.

 Spread the mixture evenly across the tray.
-Bake for 40 minutes, stirring 3 times during baking, for about 40 minutes, until lightly toasted.
+Bake for 40 minutes, stirring 3 times during baking, until lightly toasted.
 Leave to cool on the tray.

 Transfer to a clean storage jar and seal well.
 Delicious served with coconut rice milk and fresh berry fruits or sliced banana.